 At the Summary step, click Finish.
 Next, you will have to open the Backup Infrastructure view and click the Managed Servers node.
 The added server must be available in the working area.
 If you wish to uninstall Veeam Backup and Replication from your server, please follow the steps discussed in this link.

-I hope you found this blog post helpful, if you wish to learn more about what is possible with Veeam Backup and Replication, kindly visit the following link1 and link2.
-If you have any questions, please let me know in the comment session.
+I hope you found this blog post helpful, If you wish to learn more about what is possible with Veeam Backup and Replication, If you have any questions, please let me know in the comment section.